 A better description of tortillas would be a flatbread.
 They are more similar to Indian flatbreads or Middle Eastern flatbreads in shape and size than they are to loaves of bread made from flour.

 Despite these definitions and criteria, though, tortillas really do perform the same function that bread does.
 Bread is often used to create sandwiches, as a way of packaging up food to make it easier to eat or to transport.
 Tortillas are used for exactly the same purpose, except instead of a sandwich, you end up with tacos or burritos!

 Technically, tortillas might not meet the exact definition required to be 'bread,' but in reality, they are just one of many, many different types of bread that you can find all over the world.

 The real question we should be asking is, are tortillas healthier than bread?
 Yes, in many ways, they are.
 Tortillas will usually have fewer calories and fewer carbs than bread.
 Tortillas can be smaller and thinner than a slice of bread, meaning your portion sizes are smaller.

 It's important to note that corn tortillas are healthier than flour tortillas.
 Corn tortillas have many more nutrients that you don't find in flour tortillas or flour bread.
 They have fewer carbs and calories than their flour counterparts and are high in fiber too.

-The healthiest tortillas will be homemade tortillas, which are best made using a cast iron tortilla presser.
+The healthiest tortillas will be homemade tortillas, which are best made using this cast iron tortilla press.
 That way, you can control everything that goes into making your tortillas, and you keep your portion sizes under control too.